earthly/website/blog/_posts/2021-05-19-dos-gaming-in-docker.md

     END
 ```

-We also have a couple pre-made targets that wrap this for you, and all you need to do is have [Earthly installed](https://earthly.dev/get-earthly):
+We also have a couple pre-made targets that wrap this all up for you, and all you need to do is have [Earthly installed](https://earthly.dev/get-earthly)!
+Running any of these commands will start the game.
+Just navigate on over to [localhost:8000](http://localhost:8000) and start playing!
+Additionally, you will find a Docker image on your system named `jsdos:$GAME_TAG` for when you want to play later.

 ![Screenshot of id's Doom running in a web browser.]({{site.images}}{{page.slug}}/doom.png)
 <figcaption>